geneontology/protege-tutorial/docs/Entities.md

 Setting label rendering
 -----------------------

 You can change how Protégé renders entities.
 It is common to want to view entities by the their label, rather than identifiers.
-You can tell protégé to render on any annotation property you choose.
+You can tell Protégé to render on any annotation property you choose.
 Lets render all entities by their class label.

 ![](./media/image18.png)